Cyber Criminals Make The Most Of Pandemic Lockdown

-The Pandemic struck and a large number of people working from home quickly became a major target for Cyber criminals.
-Overnight employers and employees had to react quickly and adapt to a very different way of working.
-There was little chance to risk assess a home working environment!
+The pandemic struck and a large number of people working from home quickly became a major target for cyber criminals.
+Overnight, employers and employees had to react quickly and adapt to a very different way of working.
+There was little chance to risk assess a home working environment.

 There is growing concern that staff working remotely on less secure devices than the office network and those without dedicated office space are finding it hard to keep information confidential.
-Those using video meetings also need to make sure that unauthorized parties cannot overhear or see a confidential meeting.
+Those using video meetings also need to make sure that unauthorised parties cannot overhear or see a confidential meeting.

-It is believed that over 46% of Small to Medium Enterprises (SME)s have had at least one Cyber Attack or breach in the last 12 months.
+It is believed that over 46% of Small to Medium Enterprises (SME)s have had at least one cyber attack or breach in the last 12 months.
 The Covid-19 pandemic has presented many challenges for all of us and how we work.
 While it will take some time for the implications to be fully understood, it is already clear that the pandemic has also exacerbated many of the wider, day-to-day risks faced by companies and their clients.

-If you have any concerns about your company’s possible vulnerability to a Cyber Attack.
-Please contact Cox Mahon to discuss how a Cyber Liability Policy can offer peace of mind and support to keep your business running.
+If you have any concerns about your company’s possible vulnerability to a cyber attack, please contact Cox Mahon to discuss how a Cyber Liability Policy can offer peace of mind and support to keep your business running.